Properties of Molecular Gas in Galaxies in Early and Mid Stage of Interaction: II. Molecular Gas Fraction: Data

 \subsection{CO data}

-For the sample of interacting galaxies, we used the CO data obtained with the 45-m telescope at the Nobeyama Radio Observatory of four interacting galaxies, Arp\,84, VV\,219, VV\,254 and the Antennae Galaxies from Paper I. Details are summarized in Paper I.
+For a sample of interacting galaxies, we used the CO data obtained with the 45-m telescope at Nobeyama Radio Observatory (NRO) of four interacting galaxies, Arp 84, VV 219, VV 254, and the Antennae Galaxies from Paper I. In this paper, the definition of ``the bridge region'' of VV 254 is based on \citet{Braine03}.
+We assume that the inclination of the bridge region is estimated to be \timeform{67D}, which is an average of the inclination of two constituent galaxies, UGC 12914 (\timeform{61D}) and UGC 12915 (\timeform{73D}).
+Details are summarised in Paper I.

-For comparison, the control sample of isolated spiral galaxies was obtained from Nobeyama CO Atlas \citep{Kuno07}.
-This atlas is the CO mapping survey of 40 nearby spiral galaxies using the NRO 45-m telescope.
-Since the atlas covers almost whole region of the sample galaxies with the same angular resolution as our observations (16$^{\prime\prime}$ at 115.27 GHz, which is the rest frequency of the CO line), the atlas data can be used for a direct comparison with our data of interacting galaxies.
-To remove the environmental effects, we excluded galaxies which belong to the Virgo and Coma Clusters from the control sample.
-The average of the distance of interacting galaxies is 38 Mpc, which is larger than that of any isolated galaxies in \citet{Kuno07} and our interacting galaxies sample have a lower sensitivity of CO integrated intensity in average than galaxies in \citet{Kuno07} about a factor of 2.
+For comparison, a control sample of isolated spiral galaxies was obtained from Nobeyama CO Atlas \citep{Kuno07}.
+This atlas is a CO mapping survey of 40 nearby spiral galaxies using the Nobeyama 45-m telescope.
+Since the atlas covers almost the whole region of the target galaxies with the same angular resolution as our observations (\timeform{19''.3} at 115.27 GHz, which is the rest frequency of the CO line), the atlas data can be used for a direct comparison with our data of interacting galaxies.
+For some galaxies in Nobeyama CO Atlas which did not obtain the data with the On-The-Fly technique\footnote{Since On-The-Fly mapping observation does not obtain the data aligning on any regular grid, the observed data should be regridded onto a regular grid with a convolution function.
+Due to Gaussian-tapered first-order Bessel function we used as a convolution function, an effective angular resolution becomes \timeform{19''.3}.} (i.e., the angular resolution is \timeform{16''}), we convolved them to match the angular resolution as \timeform{19''.3}.
+To remove the environmental effects, we excluded galaxies that belong to the Virgo and Coma Clusters from the control sample.
+The average of the distance of interacting galaxies is 38 Mpc, which is larger than that of any isolated galaxies in \citet{Kuno07} and our interacting galaxies sample has a lower sensitivity of CO integrated intensity on average than galaxies in \citet{Kuno07} about a factor of two.
 In order to have same CO sensitivity between interacting galaxies and isolated galaxies, we also remove isolated galaxies with the distance nearer than 7 Mpc.